fmorenovr/fmorenovr.github.io/_posts/2017-05-05-Vim-A-Fast-Guide-for-Newcomers.md

 ---
 layout: post
 title:  "Vim, A Fast Guide for Newcomers."
-subtitle: Here you'll learn some commands to use vim.
 date:   2017-05-05 00:20:12 -0500

+tags:
+  - VIM
+  - Ubuntu
+  - Text Editor
+  - Vi
+  - Emulator

+categories:
-categories: Text_Editors
+  - Text_Editors
 ---

+Here you'll learn some commands to use vim.

 # Vim

 Vim is an advanced text editor that seeks to provide the power of the de-facto Unix editor `Vi`, with a more complete feature set.